 It’s an unfortunate truth that some of your products likely will not make it.
 The ones that do make it, that earn you revenue and clout, come from the same place as your failed products: an idea.

 As an ecommerce business, you continually want to test your limits and come up with new product ideas to stay competitive and profitable.

 Coming up with a great idea for a product to sell online will occasionally strike when you least expect it.
 Many times though, it’s something you need to be proactively on the lookout for.

-The internet contains a wealth of ideas and inspiration, but as a new entrepreneur, where do you begin?
-Aimlessly searching online will only get you so far, so we’ve compiled a list of the best resources to give you direction and get you started.
+The web contains a wealth of ideas and inspiration, but as a new entrepreneur, where do you begin?
+Aimlessly searching online will only get you so far, so we’ve compiled a list of the best resources to give you direction and get you started, step by step.